To enjoy the full Mail & Guardian online experience: please upgrade your browser

-Gauteng motorists owe more than R500-million in overdue fees since the e-tolling system started in December last year.
+Gauteng motorists have run up more than half a billion rand in overdue fees since the province's e-tolling system started on December 3 last year.
+(Gallo)

 Gauteng motorists have run up more than half a billion rand in overdue fees since the province's e-tolling system started on December 3 last year, according to Transport Minister Dipuo Peters.
 Less than 10% of this has been paid.